serengil/deepface/README.md

 Please cite deepface in your publications if it helps your research.

 <details>
-  <summary>S. Serengil and A. Ozpinar, **"A Benchmark of Facial Recognition Pipelines and Co-Usability Performances of Modules"**, *Journal of Information Technologies*, vol. 17, no. 2, pp. 95-107, 2024.</summary>
+  <summary>S. Serengil and A. Ozpinar, "A Benchmark of Facial Recognition Pipelines and Co-Usability Performances of Modules", Journal of Information Technologies, vol. 17, no. 2, pp. 95-107, 2024.</summary>

   ```BibTeX
   @article{serengil2024lightface,